DavidLehmann/EPortfolioCucumberJVM/CucumberSeleniumInfo.md

 ### <a name="2.1CucumberJVM"></a> 2.1 Cucumber-JVM
-Sadly there is no preconfigured installation that can be downloaded and executed so we have to get the necessary files ourselves. **Important:** Do not confuse the eclipse plugin of cucumber you will find when searching for cucumber in the Eclipse Marketplace with the real cucumber!
-This plugin is handy and enables syntax-highlighting for the gherkin programming language but it’s not mandatory.
+Sadly there is no preconfigured installation that can be downloaded and executed so we have to get the necessary files ourselves. **Important:** Do not confuse the eclipse plugin of Cucumber you will find when searching for Cucumber in the Eclipse Marketplace with the real Cucumber!
+This plugin is handy and enables syntax-highlighting for the gherkin programming language but it’s not mandatory to use Cucumber.
-The cucumber functionality is spilt up into multiple modules that are contained in different .jar files.
-This enables the user to choose the components of cucumber that are necessary for the project.
-The following list of jars/modules contains the jars used in the example project of this GitHub repository and which should suffice for most of the projects as a basic version of cucumber.
+The functionality of Cucumber is spilt up into multiple modules that are contained in different .jar files.
+This enables the user to choose the components of Cucumber that are necessary for the project.
+The following list of jars/modules contains the jars used in the example project of this GitHub repository and which should suffice for most of the projects as a basic version of Cucumber.
 Important: Be careful with the versions of the files and check if they are compatible with each other in both of the integration methods because incompatible versions can cause problems/errors.
 The current recommended versions (Oct 17) are: